12 Benefits Of Hugging Kids

 Image: IStock

 The contact made during hugging acts as an emotional bridge between you and your child.
-By giving them nourishing hugs frequently, you teach them to recognize the feelings of others.
+By giving them nourishing hugs frequently, you teach them to recognize the feelings of others, which helps enhance emotional development in children.
 A hug helps and supports your child’s emotional connection with you, which serves as the foundation for empathy and love.

 10. Hugging is good for health